AdamFaylo/MyWebStore/README.md

 <a name="setup"/>

 3. **Run Backend:**
-   1. Open the solution in Visual Studio or your preferred IDE.
+   1. Open the solution in Visual Studio or your favorite IDE.
    2. Build and run the solution.
-   3. Now when the database was created with your connection string we will need to manually apply the migrations.
+   3. Now that the database is created with your connection string, we'll need to manually apply the migrations.
-   4. Open a terminal in the *api-server* folder and run the following command:
+   4. Open a terminal in the *api* folder and run the following command:
     ```Powershell
     dotnet ef database update
     ```